ampawd/parallelizm/README.md

 ## Parallelizm

-An experimental project containing a banch of various parallelizable algorithms implemented both sequentally and in parallel using C++11 threading and profiling capabilities
+An experimental project containing a banch of various parallelizable algorithms implemented both sequentally and in parallel using C++11 threading capabilities

 ### building